+McBride, D. M. (2010).
+The Process of Research in Psychology.
+California: SAGE Publications.

-Cozby, P. (2008).
-Methods in Behavioral Research (10th ed.).
-New York: McGraw-Hill.
-(A copy of this textbook is on reserve at the Knight Library.)
+A copy of this textbook is on reserve at the Knight Library.

-The publisher of the text maintains an on-line learning center for students with quizzes, flashcards, chapter outlines, exercises, and additional links for relevant concepts.
+The publisher of the textbook maintains an on-line learning center for students with quizzes, flashcards, chapter outlines, exercises, and additional links for relevant concepts.
 You are encouraged to use the site for supplemental material, studying, and exam preparation.
-The website can be found at: www.mhhe.com/cozby10e
+The website can be found at: www.sagepub.com/mcbridestudysite

-Recommended books (2)
+Recommended books(2)

-- American Psychological Association.
+American Psychological Association.
 (2009).
 Publication Manual of the American Psychological Association (6th ed.).
 Washington, DC: Author.

-(Make sure to get a copy of the second printing of this book.) - Strunk, W., Jr., & White, E. B. (2000).
+(Make sure to get a copy of the second printing of this book.)

+Strunk, W., Jr., & White, E. B. (2000).
 The elements of style (4th ed.).
 New York: Longman.

 (This book is a standard reference book for most writers.
 It may be useful to you as you write your paper sections.)